Mark Kozelek: Early years, Red House Painters, and solo releases

+Sun Kil Moon, solo releases, and guest appearances

 Sun Kil Moon debuted with Ghosts of the Great Highway in 2003, and also features former RHP members Jerry Vessel and Anthony Koutsos as well as new collaborators Geoff Stanfield (formerly of Black Lab) and Tim Mooney of American Music Club.
 Their follow-up effort appeared in 2005 on Kozelek's newly formed label, Caldo Verde Records.
 Titled Tiny Cities, the album is made up entirely of covers of songs by Modest Mouse.
 Once again, Kozelek's cover versions varied greatly from the originals.
-In a February 2014 interview with Seattle's The Stranger, Kozelek commented that he's "never heard from Modest Mouse" as to what they think of the record.
+In an interview conducted by musician Phoebe Bridgers, Kozelek shared that the lead singer of Modest Mouse, Isaac Brock, had praised the covers to Kozelek.
+As Kozelek recounts it, "He told me that my Modest Mouse covers album was the first time he realized that his songs meant something to people, or something like that."

-In 2006, Kozelek was invited by Toronto indie rock label Paper Bag Records to exclusively contribute to their See You on the Moon!
-Songs for Kids of All Ages compilation with his original song "Leo and Luna."
+In 2006, Kozelek was invited by the Toronto indie rock label Paper Bag Records to exclusively contribute to their See You on the Moon!
+Songs for Kids of All Ages compilation with his original song "Leo and Luna".
 Then in November 2006, Kozelek released a live album titled Little Drummer Boy Live.

 Kozelek returned in 2008 with the release of Sun Kil Moon's third album April.
 The album features 11 brand new recordings, including guest vocal contributions by Ben Gibbard, Will Oldham and Eric Pollard.

 The release of the new album also brought the re-issue of Nights of Passed Over, a 256-page, hard-cover book of all the lyrics to Kozelek's solo songs, Red House Painters' songs, and Sun Kil Moon's songs.
 It also features setlists, handwritten lyrics, and a preface by Kozelek himself.
 The original edition of this book was released in 2002 in Portugal, and featured all the lyrics up to that point, printed in both English and Portuguese.
 The updated edition spans to his current Sun Kil Moon days, and the book also includes a 12-track bonus CD titled Nights LP, featuring live and rare versions of songs dated 1996 to 2007.
 The edition is sold exclusively on his label's website and is limited to 2,500 copies.